swcarpentry/modern-scientific-authoring/01-mess.md

 A third kind of language emerged in this period as well, one meant to describe the *content* of a document rather than its *appearance*.
-Doctors wanted to be able to search patient histories, and lawyers to search cases for precedents, but the computers of the time weren't powerful enough to handle natural language.
+Doctors and lawyers wanted to be able to search patient histories and precedents, but the computers of the time weren't powerful enough to handle natural language.
 Instead,
 companies like IBM developed *markup languages*